SophiaPetrova/introduction-to-programming-presentation/slides.md

 * Programs that are designed to edit plain text
 * Word documents are not text files! (you can think of Word for text is like Photoshop for an image)
-* Some text editors offer additional help features such as automatically coloring the various special commands
+* Some text editors offer additional helpful features such as automatically coloring the various special commands

 # How to make file extensions visible if they are not